krajasekhar015/docker/starting-with-docker.md

 `docker run = docker pull + create + start`

 *10. To run a container in background*
+> How can you run a container in background?

 ```
 docker run -d image-name
 ```
 Here, `-d` represents detached mode.
 When this flag is used, the container runs in the background, allowing you to continue using the terminal.
-> How can you run a container in backgroung?

 How can we access nginx running inside the container?